 Well, Descartes is certainly sure of himself…or is he?
-Besides being well known in Western Civilization for cogito ergo sum (“I think, therefore, I am”), Descartes is important for math (Cartesian coordinate system) and scientific method.
-More importantly for us, though, is that he’s the last one who thinks linearly…
+Besides being well known in Western Civilization for cogito ergo sum (“I think, therefore, I am”), Descartes is important for math (Cartesian coordinate system) and the scientific method.
+More importantly for us, though, is that he’s (nearly) the last one who thinks linearly…

 I think Descartes is a proto-solipsist (here’s a link to a contemporary discussion).
 Although he’s certainly no nihilist, he thinks that one can know best when one doesn’t have the “noise” of other thinkers (thought is much simpler when you don’t have to deal with the opinions of others…).
 However, even though he believes he has THE idea of reality that applies to all people, he is concerned with his own way of knowing.
-Unlike the 19th- and 20th-century existentialists, he thinks that way of knowing is universal and others will get to his conclusion…eventually.
+Unlike the 19th- and 20th-century existentialists, he thinks that his way of knowing is universal and others will get to his conclusion…eventually.

 What can Descartes teach us about rhetoric?
 I think we have to think about epistemology first and then try to answer how Descartes might answer these questions: